fonoster/goodtok/README.md

 ## Bugs and Feature Requests

 For bugs or feature requests, please create an issue [here](https://github.com/fonoster/goodtok/issues).
-For questions, please see the [Discussions] section (https://github.com/fonoster/goodtok/discussions).
+For questions, take a look at the [Discussions](https://github.com/fonoster/goodtok/discussions) section.

 ## Known Issues